MohdZaidRapid/React-started-akshay/readme.md

 <!-- Lifecycle in react -->
-when parent component render  start rendering jsx when it sees children component it start loading it when childClass init it constructor is called
+when parent component render  start rendering jsx when it sees children component it start loading it when childClass init it constructor is called and thensrender method is called